Jalapeño Cheddar Cornbread Salad with Italian Sausage and Fresh Tomatoes

 - 4 heaping cups of large cornbread cubes - about ½ a pan of Jalapeño Cheddar Cornbread

-- 1 tbsp + ⅓ cup extra virgin olive oil, divided
+- 1 tablespoon + ⅓ cup extra virgin olive oil, divided

 - 1 lb ground Italian sausage, sweet or hot